This time of year is notorious for resolutions, plans, and starting projects. We are all vowing to be better, do more, and accomplish more.

 Another fun photography adventure is the ABC project.
 You’ve seen the posters that spell out a word or name with photographs that reveal a letter in unexpected places.
 Check out this example on Pinterest.
 This project takes patience and an eye for the abstract.
 If you travel a lot or spend time in the city, this is a great concept for you.
 I have a friend who loved this artwork and instead of purchasing a poster, her husband took the time to find every letter to spell out every member of the family’s names.
 How cool!

 You don’t need a fancy “professional” camera to partake in a photography project.
 There are some amazing examples of iPhone-only projects out there.
 The great thing about this activity is that we always have our phone with us.
 If you put any effort in, you will quickly get a strong grasp of essential photography basics such as composition and framing and really start to learn how essential light is to every image.
-It doesn’t have to be an iPhone.
+If you want to take even better photographs on your iPhone, you could consider getting some extra equipment.
+For example, there are tripods and other photography accessories that can be purchased from websites like Mobile Mob.
+These accessories can help you to take your pictures to the next level.
+However, to take part in this challenge, it doesn’t even have to be an iPhone.
 You can get the same results with a point and shoot, disposable film camera, and I plan on utilizing my daughters Fuji Instax Mini and my Diana F Medium Format film camera.
 These are essentially toy cameras but when you are limited to the functionalities of these cameras, you are forced to be creative with the tools you do have; i.e. composition, light, framing, perspective, etc. The other thing about this fun contraptions is they each have a very unique look to the photograph.
 Think real life instagram filter!

 The last photography project I will tell you about is the project that I am dedicating myself to this year: Project 52.
 This is very similar to the 365 but I am only obligated to one photo a week.
 Even I can make that happen.
 The other thing that appeals to me about this, is that there are endless Project 52 lists that give you a weekly theme.
 I can refer to the list for my direction for the week instead of getting lost in too many ideas.
 Here are a couple of lists.